mickymacirl/CI-P3-FruitHM/README.md

 * have the random text file, player messages, and images separated into different files to facilitate easy editing
 * offer the player a straightforward and understandable game

-### Program Goals

-### User Stories

 ## Features

 ### Logo

 * Pyfiglet is installed and used to import pyfiglet, which generates the Hangman text using the standard font.
 The cybersmall font was used for the secondary text, with centred yellow text.
-A logo-display function was created and stored within the messages.py file and imported for use when needed.
+A logo-display function was created and stored within the art.py file and imported for use when needed.

 ![Logo Readme](./assets/readme/logorm.jpg)